ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

     - serviceImage: /img/magic-pie-copy-icon-video.svg
       serviceTitle: Video Scripts
       serviceSubtitle: >-
-        You work in marketing?
-What's your team look like?
+        What's your team look like right now?
 Understaffed and overworked?
-Burned out?
+Burnt out?
 Up against a hard-and-fast deadline that's creeping ever closer?

         I get it.
 I've been there.
 I know how it feels.

         Which is why I understand how nice it can be to pass off a project—such as writing a video script—to someone who can look at it from a fresh perspective.
-Someone who can take it, run with it, and bring it to life.
+Someone who can take your concept, run with it, and bring it to life.
 Someone like me.

-        If you're looking for a strong script that'll wow your team and entice your audience, I'm your guy.
       image: /img/magic-pie-copy-icon-video.svg
 cta:
   title1: See it.